abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter06.md

 the Buddha compares to somebody who is in prison.
 When someone is put in prison, he or she doesn’t have access to family or resources.
-There is a great sense of loss and suffering, but if the person is released from prison, property is restored, and connections with family re-established, then he or she would feel extremely happy.
+There is a great sense of loss and suffering, but if the person is released from prison, property is restored, and connections with family reestablished, then he or she would feel extremely happy.
 There would be a sense of ease and well-being.
 Similarly, a sense of ease and well-being comes to one who is able to relinquish and abandon sloth and torpor.

 The Buddha compares restlessness and worry to slavery.
 Slaves aren’t able to go where they want or do what they want; they’re not their own